Metal fasteners assortment on wooden table with bolts, screws, nuts, and washers for industrial hardware and OEM assembly.

 Identifying the correct fastener type, material, and finish ensures structural integrity, cost efficiency, and durability for every project.

-Prime International provides high-quality, customizable metal fasteners quickly and reliably.
+Prime provides high-quality, customizable metal fasteners quickly and reliably.
 Contact us today through our website for free professional advice, quotes, and tailored solutions matching your exact project requirements.

 Trust Prime—your partner in precision, reliability, and quality.